miguel-rodriguez/acs-61-deployment/README.md

 - CI/CD scripts - I have already implemented this and will document it accordingly.
 - On the Search Services instances we should download a backup of the Solr indexes when starting a new instance instead of building the indexes from scratch.
-- Create a new AMI to run Alfresco Transformation Services (Tika, Libreoffice, PDF Renderer, etc) instead of running them on the Search Services nodes.
-This will provide better performance and scalability for transformations.